Cybersecurity Compliance | | 23 min read

 Policies, procedures, and practices should show why CUI is not intended to flow to these assets.

-Specialized assets and out-of-scope assets should also be documented where applicable.
-Each system on the map should be assigned an asset category and cross-referenced to the SSP, asset inventory, network diagram, and evidence repository.
+Specialized assets and out of scope assets should also be documented where applicable.
+Each system on the map should be assigned an asset category and cross referenced to the SSP, asset inventory, network diagram, and evidence repository.

 Step 11: Convert the Map Into an SSP Update

-The CUI data flow map should not sit in a folder as a one-time exercise.
+The CUI data flow map should not sit in a folder as a one time exercise.
 It should directly improve the System Security Plan.

 Use the map to update the system boundary, asset inventory, network diagrams, data flow diagrams, CUI types and categories, user roles, external service provider descriptions, cloud responsibility matrices, inherited controls, control implementation statements, incident response procedures, subcontractor handling procedures, AI tool governance, and evidence references.